nicole-mcg/react-column-resizer/README.md

 Inspired from  React Column Resizer, Fixed width and drag problems

-Place in between `td` tags to add resizing functionality.
+Place in between `td` tags to add resizing functionality and add "column_resize_table" to the table.
 Works with touch and mouse events.

 Note: Don't add any min-width through css for table columns other than resize component